 - Introduces imbalance, which sets us on edge

-- Creates diagonal lines, which are more dynamic than horizontal or vertical lines.
+- Creates diagonal lines, which are more dynamic than horizontal lines or vertical lines in photos.

 - Use it for the appropriate type of image